Claraform/EstherCongestionControl/README.md

-# TCP Esther
+# Esther Congestion Control

-A SSCCA (super Simple Congenstion Control Algorithm) created because we had to and somehow might know better than people who have dedicated their lives to creating congestion control algorithms.
+A SSCCA (super Simple Congenstion Control Algorithm).

 ## Overview
-TCP Esther works as a closed system negative feedback loop.
+Esther Congestion Control (ECC) works as a closed system negative feedback loop.

 A sender periodically send packets containing a timestamp and the period at which it sends.